Aggregation Editor

 In the toolbar, click on any database, collection, or connection to select a different option from the dropdown menu.

-View the aggregation query in full mongo shell code
+View the aggregation query in full MongoDB Shell code

-To see the full MongoDB aggregation query instead of viewing them line-by-line or tab-by-tab as stages:
+To show the full MongoDB aggregation query instead of viewing code line-by-line in individual stages:

 Generate JavaScript, Java, Python, C#, PHP, and Ruby code from MongoDB aggregation queries